csuarez3/CAPP-30370-Final/README.md

 * Text within each box on main page on desktop view switch from white to black at certain times

 ###CSS Animation on User Interaction
-* Boxes on main page on desktop view lighten on user mouseover (hover)
+* Boxes on main page on desktop view darken on user mouseover (hover)
 * Image on About Me on desktop scales twice as large on user mouseover (hover)
 * Home button at top right of all pages other than main page lightens on user mouseover (hover)